exercism/javascript/exercises/concept/elyses-looping-enchantments/.docs/instructions.md

 # Instructions

-As a budding magician, Elyse needs to be able to analyze her deck in lots of different ways.
+As a budding magician, Elyse needs to analyze her deck in lots of different ways.
 To keep things simple, she only uses cards with values 1-10.

 ## 1. Determine how many cards of a certain type are in the deck

-Elyse wants to know how many cards of a certain type she has in her deck.
+Elyse wants to know how many cards of a particular type she has in her deck.

-Write a function `cardTypeCheck` that takes two parameters: an array of cards (Elyse's deck), and the card type that should be counted.
+Write a function `cardTypeCheck` that takes two parameters: an array of cards (Elyse's deck) and the type of card to count.
-The function should use `forEach` and return the number of cards in the deck that are of a given type.
+The function should use `forEach` and return the number of cards in the deck of the specified type.

 ```javascript
 const cardType = 3;